 In his books, Paul K. Chappell writes about violent approaches to resolving major conflicts as being similar to using amputation of a wounded leg to prevent infection rather than antibiotics.
 He asserts that the key is better understanding.
 Just as medical doctors have made progress in understanding how the body works, so they know it is better to give antibiotics rather than cut off a leg, so the populations of the world must better understand the nature of conflict in order to find a more precise way of dealing with it that does not involve violence.

-Interestingly enough, (and I think without really knowing it) Paul K. Chappell has offered a new version of a "moral social code" that we might aspire to, especially in his book, Peaceful Revolution.
+Interestingly enough, (and I think without really knowing it) Paul K. Chappell has offered a new version of a "social moral code" that we might aspire to, especially in his book, Peaceful Revolution.
 And knowing Paul somewhat personally, I'd say he would have probably been quite comfortable in Victorian society!
 I will not say that he has All of the Answers, but a lot of his work certainly points in a general direction that I feel needs to be considered seriously, especially in light of Robert Pirsig's ideas as well.

 One of the strategic instructions of Paul's work centers on the teaching of Sun Tzu in The Art of War: Never attack your opponent at their strongest point.
-Our government in combination with the current corporate powers, has the most highly trained and technologically advanced military and police forces in the world.
+Our government in combination with the current corporate powers, has the most highly trained and technologically advanced military, police, and security forces in the world.
 Consequently, to try to dismantle any of that through violent revolution would be devastating for all concerned.
 Again, that is more like the "radiate the entire body to destroy the cancer" approach.
 And in this case, the cancer has a much stronger immune system than the body itself.
 Instead, as Paul suggests, we have to attack them at the level of their Moral Authority, where they are weakest.

 However, in order to do that, as a society, we have to be functioning with a Higher Moral Code ourselves...and that means we have to understand the difference between "biological freedom" and "intellectual freedom".
 We have to fully understand that we cannot have total "biological freedom" and be part of a stable, sustainable, society or world for that matter.
 Consequently, when we say we want more "freedom" we are going to have to be very, very clear about what that means.
 From my point of view, that needs to mean we want more "freedom" to create new forms of society and community that are not at the mercy and threat of the political and financial "cancers" that have grown up in our midst.